sweepai-dev/enso/lib/rust/tc/README.md

 not my most efficient rust code ever.

 Switched to Box<> internally so I could use box patterns and box expressions.
+The cost is a rather excessive level of deep copying.

 This should switch to Arc<> or a hashconsing type later, but doing so seems to make the unifier into a complete mess of spaghetti code, so it behooves us to get it right, and get it tested before making it fast.